-As of December 31, 2014, approximately \$57.3 million of our Convertible Senior Notes were converted and were settled with a combination of cash equal to the outstanding principal amount of the converted notes and approximately 1.5 million of our common stock, or \$24.3 million.
-Upon meeting the stock trading price conversion requirement during the three months ended December 31, 2014, the Convertible Senior Notes continue to be convertible through March 31, 2015.
-See "-Subsequent Events".
+As of December 31, 2015, approximately \$57.4 million of our Convertible Senior Notes had been converted and were settled with a combination of cash equal to the outstanding principal amount of the Convertible Senior Notes and approximately 1.5 million of our common stock, or \$24.3 million.
+By not meeting the stock trading price conversion requirement during the three months ended March 31, 2015, June 30, 2015, or September 30, 2015 the Convertible Senior Notes are not convertible for the period between April 1, 2015 and October 14, 2015.
+On or after October 15, 2015 until the close of business on the scheduled trading day immediately preceding the maturity date, holders may convert their Convertible Senior Notes at any time.

-At December 31, 2014, we had \$17.7 million of Convertible Senior Notes, \$170.4 million of 2019 Notes, \$103.0 million of 2024 Notes, \$16.0 million of 2017 Asset-Backed Notes, \$129.3 million of 2021 Asset-Backed Notes and \$190.2 million of SBA debentures payable.
-We had no borrowings outstanding under either the Wells Facility or the Union Bank Facility.
+At December 31, 2015, we had \$17.6 million of Convertible Senior Notes, \$110.4 million of 2019 Notes, \$103.0 million of 2024 Notes, \$129.3 million of 2021 Asset-Backed Notes, \$190.2 million of SBA debentures payable and \$50.0 million of borrowings outstanding on the Wells Facility.
+We had no borrowings outstanding under the Union Bank Facility.

-At December 31, 2014, we had \$377.1 million in available liquidity, including \$227.1 million in cash and cash equivalents.
-We had available borrowing capacity of approximately \$75.0 million under the Wells Facility and \$75.0 million under the Union Bank Facility, subject to existing terms and advance rates and regulatory requirements.
+At December 31, 2015, we had \$195.2 million in available liquidity, including \$95.2 million in cash and cash equivalents.
+We had available borrowing capacity of approximately \$25.0 million under the Wells Facility and \$75.0 million under the Union Bank Facility, subject to existing terms and advance rates and regulatory requirements.
 We primarily invest cash on hand in interest bearing deposit accounts.

-At December 31, 2014, we had \$112.5 million of cash in restricted accounts related to our SBIC that we may use to fund new investments in the SBIC.
-With our net investments of \$38.0 million and \$74.5 million in HT II and HT III, respectively, we have the combined capacity to issue a total of \$190.2 million of SBA guaranteed debentures, subject to SBA approval.
-At December 31, 2014, we have issued \$190.2 million in SBA guaranteed debentures in our SBIC subsidiaries.
+At December 31, 2015, we had \$118.5 million of cash in restricted accounts related to our SBIC that we may use to fund new investments in the SBIC.
+With our net investments of \$44.0 million and \$74.5 million in HT II and HT III, respectively, we have the combined capacity to issue a total of \$190.2 million of SBA guaranteed debentures, subject to SBA approval.
+At December 31, 2015, we have issued \$190.2 million in SBA guaranteed debentures in our SBIC subsidiaries.

-At December 31, 2014, we had approximately \$12.7 million of restricted cash, which consists of collections of interest and principal payments on assets that are securitized.
-In accordance with the terms of the related securitized 2017Asset-Backed Notes and 2021 Asset-Backed Notes, based on current characteristics of the securitized debt investment portfolios, the restricted funds may be used to pay monthly interest and principal on the securitized debt and are not distributed to us or available for our general operations.
-During the year ended December 31, 2014, we principally funded our operations from (i) cash receipts from interest, dividend and fee income from our investment portfolio and (ii) cash proceeds from the realization of portfolio investments through the repayments of debt investments and the sale of debt and equity investments.
+At December 31, 2015, we had approximately \$9.2 million of restricted cash, which consists of collections of interest and principal payments on assets that are securitized.
+In accordance with the terms of the related securitized 2021 Asset-Backed Notes, based on current characteristics of the securitized debt investment portfolios, the restricted funds may be used to pay monthly interest and principal on the securitized debt and are not distributed to us or available for our general operations.
+During the year ended December 31, 2015, we principally funded our operations from (i) cash receipts from interest, dividend and fee income from our investment portfolio and (ii) cash proceeds from the realization of portfolio investments through the repayments of debt investments and the sale of debt and equity investments.

-During the year ended December 31, 2014, our operating activities used \$26.5 million of cash and cash equivalents, compared to \$103.6 million provided during the year ended December 31, 2013.
-This \$130.1 million decrease in cash provided by operating activities resulted primarily from the increase in purchase of investments of approximately \$135.7 million and the decrease in net assets resulting from operations of approximately \$28.3 million.
+During the year ended December 31, 2015, our operating activities used \$114.4 million of cash and cash equivalents, compared to \$26.5 million used during the year ended December 31, 2014.
+This \$87.9 million increase in cash used by operating activities resulted primarily from the increase in purchase of investments of approximately \$89.5 million and the decrease in net assets resulting from operations of approximately \$28.3 million, offset by increases in unrealized depreciation on investments of approximately \$15.1 million and decreases in realized gains on investments of approximately \$15.0 million.